srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 should allow people wearing SR wristbands to enter the building at will (they should check that people walking in have one, or follow the procedure above).

-Throughout the competition, reception staffers will encounter a variety of members of the public enquiring what the event is, or otherwise receiving questions.
-Please answer as fully as possible, but refer any technical or kit questions to the helpdesk.
-Any member of the public should be allowed into the building if they sign a media consent form.
+Throughout the competition, receptionists will likely get a lot of questions by the public.
+Feel free to answer, and refer any technical or kit questions to the helpdesk.
+Any member of the public should be allowed into the building if they sign a Media Consent Form.

 # Handling Team Arrivals
 When a team first arrives or leaves, your role as reception is to log this and confiscate items on entry, see below: